coreruleset/go-ftw/README.md

 To run quantitative tests, you just need to pass the `quantitative` flag to `ftw`.

+The corpus will be downloaded and cached locally for future use.
+You can also specify the size of the corpus, the language, the source, and the year of the corpus.
+The bare minimum parameter that you must specify is the directory where the CRS rules are stored.

+Here is the help for the `quantitative` command:

 ```bash
 ❯ ./go-ftw quantitative -h
 Run all quantitative tests